duojs/duo/Readme.md

 }
 ```

-And symlink that file to `build/images/duo.png`, then up to you to expose `build/` on your web server.
+And symlink that file to `build/images/duo.png`, its up to you to expose `build/` on your web server.

 ## Authors